krisztianloki/ess_plcfactory/template_factory/README.md

 Because in the current implementation every interface definition is a special subset of python the same set of rules apply as to a python script.
 Basically every "instruction" is a function call; thus parenthesis are mandatory.
 Optional arguments are represented as keyword arguments and take the form of **`KEYWORD="value"`**.

+## Defining the device name A.K.A. installation slot (CCDB-term)

+While it is neither necessary nor recommended to override the default device name (retreived from CCDB by PLCFactory) it is still possible to do so.
+One use case is the Vacuum Mobile Pumping Kart project; it consists of about a dozen karts with completely identical PLCs (hardware and software wise).
+Overriding the device name enables the reuse of a base MobilePumpingKart module; just use a macro like `$(VMPG_INSTANCE)`.
+This feature should be used with caution: if there are more than one devices with the same Interface Definition the same device name will be used for all of them - except of course the name is dynamic; like a CCDB property that is unique for every device (use PLCF# expressions to reference CCDB properties).

+**`define_installation_slot("<device_name>")`**

 ## Defining blocks

 A block can only be defined once, empty blocks need not be defined.
 The scope of a block definition ends with the definition of another block.